CardmakingHobbies & Crafts

 The following example shows one reason why you’ll want to pay attention to the orientation of your patterned paper.
 As you can see, when using paper with numbers on it, you’ll want the numbers to face the right way:

 So now you have the skills needed to create custom envelopes for any size card!
-I’ve found that practice makes perfect.
-Have fun experimenting.

 I’ll be back soon to show some handmade cards in a wide variety of shapes and sizes — and how to make envelopes to match them.
 In the meantime, get out there and create!